tenaciousRas/ledwax-photon-firmware/README.md

 I've configured the application for two IDEs, AtomIDE and Eclipse.

-Eclipse is the primary IDE supported:
+Eclipse is the primary IDE (supported):
 - Eclipse Mars C/C++ IDE
 - GNU ARM EABI plugin from https://gnuarmeclipse.github.io/

-Atom is the second (unsupported) IDE:
+Atom is the secondary (unsupported) IDE:
-- .atom-build.json to configure build shell script
+- .atom-build.json is provided to assist in configuring build shell script

 #### TODO
 - Example circuit with example sketch config